mrfdev/1MB/Resources/mcMMO/Scoreboard.md

 ## Commands Scoreboard Clear

 ```
-&3mcMMO scoreboard cleared.
+mcMMO scoreboard cleared.
 ```

 ## Commands Scoreboard NoBoard

 ```
-&cThe mcMMO scoreboard is not active.
+The mcMMO scoreboard is not active.
 ```

 ## Commands Scoreboard Keep

 ```
-&3The mcMMO scoreboard will stay up until you use &a/mcscoreboard clear&3.
+The mcMMO scoreboard will stay up until you use /mcscoreboard clear.
 ```

 ## Commands Scoreboard Timer

 ```
-&3The mcMMO scoreboard will clear &6{0}&3 seconds from now.
+The mcMMO scoreboard will clear x seconds from now.
 ```

 ## Commands Scoreboard Help 0

 ```
-&6 == &aHelp for &c/mcscoreboard&6 ==
+ == Help for /mcscoreboard ==
 ```

 ## Commands Scoreboard Help 1

 ```
-&3/mcscoreboard&b clear &f - clear the McMMO scoreboard
+/mcscoreboard clear  - clear the McMMO scoreboard
 ```

 ## Commands Scoreboard Help 2

 ```
-&3/mcscoreboard&b keep &f - keep the mcMMO scoreboard up
+/mcscoreboard keep  - keep the mcMMO scoreboard up
 ```

 ## Commands Scoreboard Help 3

 ```
-&3/mcscoreboard&b time [n] &f - clear the McMMO scoreboard after &dn&f seconds
+/mcscoreboard time [n]  - clear the McMMO scoreboard after n seconds
 ```

 ## Commands Scoreboard Tip Keep

 ```
-&6Tip: Use &c/mcscoreboard keep&6 while the scoreboard is shown to keep it from going away.
+Tip: Use /mcscoreboard keep while the scoreboard is shown to keep it from going away.
 ```

 ## Commands Scoreboard Tip Clear

 ```
-&6Tip: Use &c/mcscoreboard clear&6 to get rid of the scoreboard.
+Tip: Use /mcscoreboard clear to get rid of the scoreboard.
 ```